How to claim your home Internet and mobile phone bills on tax

-How do I claim my internet and mobile phone as a tax deduction?
+How do I claim my Internet and mobile phone bills as a tax deduction?

-When it comes to tax time, you should be looking for every single deduction you’re eligible for and that does include internet and phone use.
-However, it is only allowed if you’ve also studied a course to help improve your career or if you work from home.
+When it comes to tax time, you should be looking for every single deduction you’re eligible for, which includes your Internet and phone use.
+However, it's only allowed if you’ve also studied a course to help improve your career, or if you work from home.

 - Work out 20% of your monthly Internet bill.

 - Multiply your monthly work-related internet bill by 12 to give you a figure for the year, or whatever period you've spent working from home.

 Claiming your phone bill on tax

-If you use your phone for work then you may also be able to claim a the cost of work-related usage on your tax return.
-Like internet usage, you can only claim the cost of mobile phone usage that relates exclusively to your work.
-For example checking work emails on your phone and making work-related phone calls would be considered work use.
-Working it out is very similar to your internet use.
+If you use your phone for work then you may also be able to claim the cost of work-related usage on your tax return.
+Like Internet usage, you can only claim the cost of mobile phone usage that relates exclusively to your work.
+For example, checking work emails on your phone and making work-related phone calls would be considered work use.
+Working it out is very similar to your Internet use:

-- Work out 40% of your monthly bill.
+- Work out 40% of your monthly mobile plan bill.

 - Multiply your monthly work-related phone bill by 12 to give you a figure for the year.

-You can only claim a tax dedication for the portion of your bills that relate to your work use, not personal use, and you need to be able to show your calculations to the ATO if you're asked to.
+You can only claim a tax deduction for the portion of your bills that relate to your work use, not personal use, and you need to be able to show your calculations to the Australian Taxation Office (ATO) if you're asked to.
 The ATO monitors tax returns each year to check people are claiming deductions that they're entitled to claim.
 If you claim too much, or you can't show your calculations when asked, you won't get the tax deduction and you could also be hit with a fine.

-Using a tax agent is one way to make sure you're claiming the full amount of your home internet that you're eligible for, and they'll be able to help do the calculations for you.
+Using a tax agent is one way to make sure you're claiming the full amount of your home Internet and phone bills that you're eligible for, and they'll be able to help do the calculations for you.